genn-team/genn/documentation/5/_sources/simulating_networks.rst.txt

 Because recording spikes and spike-like events is a common requirement and their sparse nature can make them inefficient to access, GeNN has a dedicated events recording system which collects events, emitted over a number of timesteps, in GPU memory before transferring to the host.
 Spike recording can be enabled on chosen neuron groups by setting the :attr:`.NeuronGroup.spike_recording_enabled` and :attr:`.NeuronGroup.spike_event_recording_enabled` properties.
-Memory can then be allocated at runtime for spike recording by using the ``num_recording_timesteps`` keyword argument to :meth:`.GeNNModel.load``.
+Memory can then be allocated at runtime for spike recording by using the ``num_recording_timesteps`` keyword argument to :meth:`.GeNNModel.load`.
-Spikes can then be copied from the GPU to the host using the :meth:`.GeNNModel.pull_recording_buffers_from_device` method and the spikes emitted by a population can be accessed via the :attr:`.NeuronGroup.spike_recording_data` property.
-Similarly, spike-like events emitted by a population can be accessed via the
+Spikes can then be copied from the GPU to the host using the :meth:`.GeNNModel.pull_recording_buffers_from_device` method and the spikes emitted by a population can be accessed via the :attr:`.NeuronGroupMixin.spike_recording_data` property.
+Similarly, pre and postsynaptic spike-like events used by a synapse group can be accessed via the :attr:`.SynapseGroupMixin.pre_spike_event_recording_data` and :attr:`.SynapseGroupMixin.post_spike_event_recording_data` properties respectively.
-:attr:`.NeuronGroup.spike_event_recording_data` property.
 For example, the previous example could be extended to record spikes from a :class:`.NeuronGroup` ``pop`` as follows:

 ..  code-block:: python